 Who is right?

 Mickey is right.
 How can that be?
-Why should the watch on your wrist have more authority than the star at the center of our solar system?
+Why should the watch on your wrist have more authority than the star that we orbit?

 Consider that if your timepiece is a sundial, there’s no conflict.
 By definition, it’s noon when the sun reaches its highest point in the sky, or when the gnomon’s shadow is the shortest (the gnomon is the pointy thing that casts the shadow).
 Sundials are simple and sturdy, but they have some issues.
 They don’t work very well at night, but more to the point, they imply an infinite number of time zones, one for every possible line of longitude.